OfficeDev/office-js-docs/reference/excel/range.md

 [Range](range.md)

 ### getSpecialCells(cellType: SpecialCellType, cellValueType: SpecialCellValueType)
-Gets the range object that represents all the cells that match the specified type and value.
-Throws an error if no special cells are found that match the criteria.
+Gets the RangeAreas object, comprising one or more rectangular ranges, that represents all the cells that match the specified type and value.

 #### Syntax
 ```js